aws-powertools/powertools-lambda-python/docs/lambda-features/durable-functions.md

 Tracer works with Durable Functions.
 Each execution creates trace segments.

 ???+ note "Trace continuity"
-    Due to the replay mechanism, traces may not show a continuous flow.
+    Due to the replay mechanism, traces may be interleaved.
 Each execution (including replays) creates separate trace segments.
 Use the `execution_arn` to correlate traces.

 ```python hl_lines="5 9" title="Using Tracer with Durable Functions"
 --8<-- "examples/lambda_features/durable_functions/src/using_tracer.py"